cloudinary-training/cld-advanced-concepts/variables/README.md

 ### Serving the image responsively for Grid image

 When you are able to successfully create a named transformation, you can experiment with serving the image responsively using the index.html in your browser.
+You'll need to replace CLOUD_NAME on line 16 with the cloud name you used to create the grid image.